thinkocapo/hash-tronic/README.md

 ### Raw Transaction vs Transaction
 **Raw Transaction**
 - You sign the transaction object using your privateKey, before sending it to the ethereum node.
 This generates the raw bytes.
 Basically a raw transaction is a machine representation of a transaction, with the signature attached to it.
+- You could take this signed transaction object, and email it to a friend and have them send it to the ethereum node via web3.js, if you wanted to.
 ```
 transaction.sign(privateKey)
 web3.eth.sendSignedTransaction('0x' + transaction.toString('hex'))